linkerd/linkerd/linkerd/docs/protocol-http.md

 access log is written.
 * *identifier* -- [Http-specific identifier](#protocol-http-identifiers) (default:
 io.l5d.methodAndHost)
+* *maxChunkKB* -- The maximum size of an HTTP chunk (default: 8KB)
+* *maxHeadersKB* -- The maximum size of all headers in an HTTP message (default: 8KB)
+* *maxInitialLineKB* -- The maximum size of an initial HTTP message line (default: 4KB)
+* *maxRequestKB* -- The maximum size of a non-chunked HTTP request payload (default: 5MB)
+* *maxResponseKB* -- The maximum size of a non-chunked HTTP response payload (default: 5MB)
+* *compressionLevel* -- The compression level to use (on 0-9) (default: -1, automatically compresses textual content types with compression level 6)

+_Note_: These memory constraints are selected to allow reliable concurrent usage of linkerd.
+Changing these parameters may significantly alter linkerd's performance characteristics.

 The default _dstPrefix_ is `/http`
 The default server _port_ is 4140